krother/speech_projects/en/README.md

 ## Authors

-Contribtions to this manual were made by:
+Contribtions to this work were made by:

 Jörg Würster, Barbara Strauß, Harald von Treuenfels, Jasmin Touati, Raimo Graf, Sascha Goldmann, Schorsch Tschürtz, Armando Cristofori, Barbara Bosch and Kristian Rother.
 Edited by Kristian Rother.

 ## License

-This book is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 You may use, share and modify it under the same conditions, but not use it commercially.
 See [www.creativecommons.org](https://creativecommons.org) for details.